Blog

 I bet you’ve seen a bunch of landing pages with this structure.
 Next time you stumble upon one, pay attention to Scarcity, Warn, and Now—these sections can work wonders in influencing the reader’s decision to act.

-So there you have it, five best copywriting formulas:
+You've just learned five best copywriting formulas:

 • AIDA (Attention–Interest–Desire–Action)